WoltLab/docs.woltlab.com/pages/javascript/new-api/ajax.md

 _Defaults to `true`._

-Sets the custom HTTP-header `X-Requested-With: XMLHttpRequest` for the request, it is automatically set to `true` when `url` is pointing at the WSC API endpoint.
+Sets the custom HTTP header `X-Requested-With: XMLHttpRequest` for the request, it is automatically set to `true` when `url` is pointing at the WSC API endpoint.

 #### `failure`